benc-uk/batcomputer/pipelines/readme.md

   - ⚡ Note!
 This step is run as an 'Azure CLI' task.
 This might seem an unusual way to run a Python script but it provides a convenient way to authenticate with Azure.
 The Azure ML SDK will use Azure CLI credential tokens if it finds them, so using this task omits the need to setup a dedicated service principal

 ## Pipeline: data-load.yml
+First the zipped data is fetched from Blob storage with wget.

-This runs the `upload-data.py` AML script, required environmental variables are set to run the script as outlined in the [AML script documentation](../aml) and calls the script with a corresponding `--data-dir` argument
+Then runs the `upload-data.py` AML script, required environmental variables are set to run the script as outlined in the [AML script documentation](../aml) and calls the script with a corresponding `--data-dir` argument

+**Trigger:** None

 ## Pipeline: run-training.yml
 This runs the `run-training.py` AML script, required environmental variables are set to run the script as outlined in the [AML script documentation](../aml).
 As this is a pipeline that calls a script, which in turn runs another script up in AML, it can be confusing.